 For additional information, contact Roscoe Nicholson at firstname.lastname@example.org.

 Researchers are encouraged to submit poster presentations for the symposium.
-A $250 prize will be awarded for the best entry.
+The deadline for submission is Friday, August 25.
+We will print the first 10 posters accepted, and a $250 prize will be awarded for the best entry.

 For more information, visit the online poster submissions site.